rorychristianmurray/Lambda-Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 f = 0 (as a starting point)
 min = 0 (will track the min value we are looking at) max = len(building) (will track the max value we are looking at)

+## Execute

+First, we will divide the building list in 2 using integer division and go to the middle floor.
+Then we test for breakage.
+If no breakage, we divide in half by 2 again with current floor as min and vice versa if there is breakage.
+We repeat this process until isolating a floor.

+Alternatively, we could iterate through the list and test each floor until the egg breaks, then take the n-1 floor.